eagles-project/mam4xx/.github/pnnl-ci/README.md

 @CameronRutherford currently maintains the access token used to enable GitHub mirroring.
 This token is set to expire in one year, and someone will need to ensure that this integration is renewed each year.

+https://code.pnnl.gov/help/user/project/repository/mirror/pull.md - make sure that when you create the PAT for this integration, that you use `repo` as the designated scope.

 ## PNNL Site Config
 We have manually configured PNNL CI to point to the YAML file in `/.github/pnnl-ci/pnnl.gitlab-ci.yml`.
 Make sure to re-configure this when refreshing connection.